lyanh238/VNASelf/docs/ARCHITECTURE.md

 # ViCare Architecture Documentation

-This document provides a comprehensive overview of the ViCare multi-agent system architecture, design decisions, and technical implementation details.
+This document provides a comprehensive overview of the ViCare multi-agent calendar system architecture, design decisions, and technical implementation details.

 ## Table of Contents